 Libraries in Africa

-Generous donors have enabled FAVL to establish and continuously manage eighteen libraries in Africa: Burkina Faso (13), Ghana (3), Tanzania (1) and Uganda (1).
-FAVL also supports the Uganda Community Library Association, with more than 100 member libraries.
+Generous donors have enabled FAVL to establish and continuously manage 36 libraries: Burkina Faso (32), Ghana (3), and Uganda (1).
+FAVL also supports the Uganda Community Library Association, with more than 50 member libraries.
 These libraries need your support.
 View FAVL libraries